-Section 5.
-The Executive Committee shall monitor all Assembly committees to assess their continuing usefulness; at least once every four years, review the jurisdiction, composition, and activities of University-wide committees to assess whether the committees, individually and collectively, meet the needs of the university; and present recommendations to the Assembly for modifying the University-wide committee structure.
-In addition, the Executive Committee shall recommend to the Assembly the members of its standing and special committees, and faculty members of campus-wide committees, except as provided in Article VII, Section 3.

 Section 6.
+The Executive Committee shall monitor all Assembly committees to assess their continuing usefulness; at least once every four years, review the jurisdiction, composition, and activities of university-wide committees to assess whether the committees, individually and collectively, meet the needs of the university; and present recommendations to the Assembly for modifying the university-wide committee structure.
+In addition, the Executive Committee shall recommend to the Assembly the members of its special committees, and faculty members of campus-wide committees, except as provided in VII.3.

+Section 7.
 During the summer recess, the Executive Committee may act on behalf of the Assembly and shall report all such actions to the Assembly at its next meeting.
-During the summer recess the Executive Committee shall normally follow the operating procedures set forth in the bylaws and Assembly rules as to establishing Assembly Committees and nominating representatives.
+During the summer recess the Executive Committee shall normally follow the operating procedures set forth in the bylaws.

-Section 7.
-Consistent with the bylaws and constitution, the Executive Committee shall have the authority to resolve ambiguities on the eligibility and participation of NTE faculty with respect to the Assembly and shall report their actions to the full Assembly.
+Section 8.
+Consistent with the bylaws and constitution, the Executive Committee shall have the authority to resolve ambiguities in the eligibility and participation of NTE faculty with respect to the Assembly and shall report their actions to the full Assembly.

-ARTICLE V
+ARTICLE VI

-Governing Assembly Committees
+Governing Committees

 Section 1.
 Committees, standing or special, may be established as the Assembly deems necessary.
-The purpose and charges for new Assembly Committees shall be determined by the Assembly upon recommendation from the Executive Committee.
+The purpose and charges for new Assembly committees shall be determined by the Assembly upon recommendation from the Executive Committee.

 Section 2.
 Committee members may be drawn from the faculty, faculty emeriti, administration, professional staff, alumni, and student bodies of schools and such other constituencies as may be required or appropriate.

 Section 3.
-Each committee shall formulate its own operating procedures, which shall include: the election of a chair from among the faculty members of the committee; provision for liaison with all appropriate councils and committees; and provision for sub-committees of the committee, if appropriate.
-Rules and operating procedures shall be filed with the Assembly secretary for distribution to new members of the Assembly along with the Constitution and Bylaws.

-Section 4.
-The chair of each Assembly committee shall: hold open hearings on issues when appropriate; file minutes of all committee meetings and hearings, and annual reports with the Assembly Secretary; submit to the Assembly Secretary committee recommendations to be placed on the Assembly’s agenda; and arrange for the distribution of a copy of committee reports to each representative in advance of the Assembly meeting at which action on its recommendations is to take place.
+The chair of each Assembly committee shall hold open hearings on issues when appropriate; give regular reports to the Assembly; and submit to the Assembly Secretary committee recommendations to be placed on the Assembly’s agenda.

 Section 5.
 The standing governing committees of the Assembly shall include:

 a.
 The Committee on Academic Affairs.
-The Committee on Academic Affairs shall consist of ten members, two from each of the Areas of Arts & Sciences and one from each School.
-Members of the Committee shall be elected by the Assembly during the Annual Meeting by means of the procedures described in Article II, Section 3.
-Members shall serve one year terms and shall assume their duties on July 1.
+The Committee on Academic Affairs shall consist of ten members.
+Members of the Committee shall be selected by the Assembly during the Annual Meeting by means of the procedures described in IV.
+Members shall serve one-year terms and shall assume their duties on July 1.

-The Committee on Academic Affairs shall report to the Assembly on matters concerning educational policy, admissions policy, and student affairs, including athletic policy, within the University.
-It shall receive reports from the Admissions Policy Committee and the Library Policy Committee.
-The Committee will maintain liaison with FUPC and other long-range planning committees.
+The Committee on Academic Affairs shall report to the Assembly on matters concerning educational policy, admission policy, and student affairs, including athletic policy, within the university.
+It shall receive reports from the Admission Policy Advisory Committee and the University Library Committee.
+The Committee will maintain liaison with long-range planning committees.